stackhpc/ansible-collection-openstack/roles/os_images/README.md

 * `size`: (optional) size to make the image filesystem.
 * `architecture`: (optional) image CPU architecture to pass to diskimage-builder `-a`.
   If unset, default to the diskimage-builder default architecture: `x86_64`, and upload Glance images with the `cpu_arch: "x86_64"` image property.
-  When setting, consider also setting `properties.cpu_arch` to a corresponding value.
+If architecture is set to `arm64` or `aarch64`, Glance images with the `cpu_arch: "aarch64"` image property When setting to other values, consider also setting `properties.cpu_arch` to a corresponding value.
 * `properties`: (optional) dict of properties to set on the glance image.
   Common image properties are available [here](https://docs.openstack.org/glance/latest/user/common-image-properties.html).